The Louvre Museum is a beautiful sight to behold at night.

 Before visiting, find out everything about Glass Pyramid at Louvre Museum.

-After dark, as soon as the pyramid is lit up, the Museum’s Courtyard (also known as Cour Napoleon) becomes an exciting hangout for locals and tourists.
+After dark, as soon as the pyramid lights up, the Museum’s Courtyard (also known as Cour Napoleon) becomes an exciting hangout for locals and tourists.

 We recommend you finish your Museum visit and then hang around for as long as you want.

-Since the Louvre Courtyard isn’t closed, both tourists and locals continue to enjoy the surroundings till late in the night.
+Since the Louvre Courtyard isn’t closed, tourists and locals continue to enjoy the surroundings until late in the night.

 The Louvre Courtyard with the pyramid in the background is also a great photo opportunity.